- Was a leader of the Students for a Democratic Society at Harvard University in the 1960s

-Orris subsequently joined the Communist Party (CP).
-While he was still a Party member in 1987, he collaborated with Quentin Young to establish Physicians for a National Health Program (PNHP), where he remains a prominent figure to this day.
+While still a CPUSA member in 1987, Oris collaborated with Quentin Young to establish Physicians for a National Health Program, an organization advocating a “single-payer,” government-run healthcare system.

-Orris’ sister, Maxine Orris, is a New York physician who received her medical training in Fidel Castro’s Cuba.
+Orris’s sister, Maxine Orris, is a New York physician who received her medical training in Fidel Castro’s Communist Cuba.